Student Services Bulletin

 Arriving from outside of Canada?
 New travel, testing, and quarantine measures for travellers entering Canada are now in effect.
 If you are planning to travel or return to Canada, please register your travel plans with SFU as early as possible so that we can support you before and after arrival.
 You may also refer to our Immigration and Travel FAQ for information on current travel restrictions and measures.

 Protect yourself with MFA (Multi-factor authentication) : MFA is one of your best defences against identify theft and other cyberattacks.
 You might already be using MFA for your social media or gaming activities, so why not for your academic account?
 Learn more and enroll.

-Temporary Elective Grading System: A new, temporary undergraduate elective grading system of Pass/Credit/No Credit has been introduced for the 2021 spring, summer, and fall terms only.
+Temporary Elective Grading System: A temporary undergraduate elective grading system of Pass/Credit/No Credit was introduced for the 2021 spring, summer, and fall terms only.